 Start a volunteer driver program

 Local Volunteer Driver Programs

 Many Councils on Aging (COAs) offer volunteer driver programs.
-For example, the Millbury Council on Aging runs a transportation program that takes seniors and individuals with disabilities anywhere within a one-town radius of Millbury.
+For example, the Millbury Council on Aging runs a transportation program that takes seniors and individuals with disabilities anywhere in Millbury or surrounding towns.
 Contact your COA to learn if your city or town operates a volunteer driver program.